How to Obtain Your Transfer Course Approval

 - Do some web research and find a class that looks promising (see below for details about this, and read the approval form very carefully before you start looking).
 Then print out all of the course information, the syllabus, and the course session calendar stating the first and last days of class.
 Fill out PART ONE of the approval form fully: be sure to note the purpose of the course.

-- Take the form and supporting information to the Department Representative of the relevant department (e.g. the history dep rep for a history course).
-He or she will decide if the course may be approved, and will sign your form.
-If the course will be a prerequisite in a different department, you must also get a signature there (e.g. if you’d like that history to fulfill a requirement in Comp Lit).
+- Email the form and supporting information to the Director of Undergraduate Studies of the relevant department (e.g. the history DUS for a history course).
+If they approve your course, ask them to sign your form and return the form electronically to you.
+If the course is intended to fulfill a prerequisite in a different department, you must also get a signature there (e.g. if you’d like that history to fulfill a requirement in Comparative Literature).
 If you’d like to the course to count towards a certificate program, then you must also secure the signature of the program director.
-BSE students, you also need a signature from Dean Bogucki.
+B.S.E. students, you also need a signature from Dean Bogucki.

-- After the approval form is signed, bring the form and supporting materials to the Whitman College Office, or to the Office of International Programs for courses abroad.
+- After the approval form is signed, email the form and the supporting documentation to Dean Andres, or to Dr. Gisolo in the Office of International Programs for online courses abroad.

 When is the deadline?